@Retention(value=RUNTIME) @Target(value=FIELD) public @interface CommandLineOption

 If you want the command line option to use the next argument as a value for a

-field, make the field something other than a Boolean
+field, make the field something other than a Boolean.
+Values are

 its documentation for details.